Expert Root Canal Therapy Dentist in St. Peters, MO

 Root Canal Therapy

-In the event that you develop a decay or infection in the nerve of your tooth, a root canal treatment may be necessary in order to save your tooth from extraction.
+In the event that you develop decay or infection in the nerve of your tooth, a root canal treatment may be necessary in order to save your tooth from extraction.
 Healthy roots and root canals are just as important as healthy teeth and gums.
 Your root canals are connective tissue, nerves, and blood vessels that run below your teeth.
 Unhealthy root canals may result in inflammation or infections of the root and pulp, which leads to the need for root canal therapy.

 Signs And Symptoms